gunshi/gunshi.github.io/content/post/La-MAML/index.md

 ---
-title: 'Our NeurIPS paper was accepted to Oral'
+title: 'Our NeurIPS paper, La-MAML was accepted to Oral'
-subtitle: 'Create a beautifully simple website in under 10 minutes :rocket:'
-summary: Create a beautifully simple website in under 10 minutes.
+subtitle: 'Our NeurIPS 2020 paper, Look-Ahead Meta Learning for Continual Learning was accepted to Oral'
+summary: 'Our NeurIPS 2020 paper, Look-Ahead Meta Learning for Continual Learning was accepted to Oral'
 authors:
 - admin
 - Karmesh Yadav
 tags:
-- Academic
-- 开源
+- Papers
 categories:
 - News
 date: "2020-09-25T00:00:00Z"